Physicians-for-Human-Rights/MediCapt/app/README.md

 not just the form.
 It will need to be added to the map function in forms.tsx which will guide you to other locations to update.
 Don't forget to add a test for that form element.

+## Debugging

+Word of caution while debugging.
+Turning on the react native debugger triggers bugs in expo, this is a well known issue that manifests in different ways.
+In our case, base64 encodings of received images will contain mostly As after the first few characters.
+This causes images to fail to display.
+Don't debug image issues with the debuger on and remember to run it off.